The disc brakes on our woom mountain bike make loud squealing noises / there’s an oily film on the brake calipers. What can I do?

 What should I do if the brakes appear to be contaminated?

-I’m not sure if this issue is affecting the brakes.
+I’m not sure if this issue is affecting the brakes on our mountain bike.
 What should I do?

-If you are not entirely sure if there is any residue on the brakes of your mountain bike, or if you have any further questions, you can contact our customer services team at any time and we will be happy to help you.
+If you're not entirely sure if there is any residue on the brakes of your mountain bike, or if you have any further questions, you can contact our customer service team at any time and we will be happy to help you.